Group Tax Strategy – December 2020

 The overall objectives of the group are as follows:

-- To comply with UK tax legislation and deal with HMRC in an open fashion with due regard for the group’s reputation.
+- To comply with UK tax legislation in all aspects of our business operations and deal with HMRC in an open fashion with due regard for the group’s reputation.

-- To only undertake tax planning in the context of wider business activities which have a commercial economic basis.
+- To only undertake tax planning which supports genuine commercial activity.

 - To maintain accounting systems and controls sufficient to support tax compliance obligations.